I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_shared_memory_parameters.md

 Set the <b>Size</b> member to NDIS_SIZEOF_SHARED_MEMORY_PARAMETERS_REVISION_1.

-`Length`
+`Flags`

-A ULONG value that contains the length, in bytes, of the shared memory block.
+A UCHAR value that contains a bitwise OR of the following value:

-`PreferredNode`
+#### NDIS_SHARED_MEM_PARAMETERS_CONTIGOUS

-A NODE_REQUIREMENT value that indicates the preferred node to use while allocating memory.
-If the driver does not have a preference, then the value must be set to MM_ANY_NODE_OK.
+The shared memory is in a contiguous block of memory.

 `QueueId`